alekswebnet/pdfjs-viewer-element/README.md

 `viewer-extra-styles-urls` - Add external CSS files to the viewer application, pass an array with URLs.

-Play with attributes on [Api docs page](https://alekswebnet.github.io/pdfjs-viewer-element/#api).
+Play with attributes on [API docs page](https://alekswebnet.github.io/pdfjs-viewer-element/#api).

 ## Viewer CSS theme